-With over 50 combined years of experience, Hans and Jeff have connected with clients in a myriad of ways… this was one of the more interesting.
+With over 50 combined years of experience, Hans and Jeff have connected with clients in a myriad of ways…this was one of the more interesting.
 While at Freshies for their weekly planning meeting, Kim and Jeanne noticed Hans’ Prius with the Gerber Berend logo and immediately felt connected as it was the spitting image of their same car.
+As it turns out, that small connection was just the tip of the iceberg.
 From that moment on, the client and Design Build team got along famously and enjoyed every moment of creative collaboration!
-Kim and Jeanne had a sophisticated understanding of their preferred design aesthetic, were able to effectively communicate this vision and gave us the freedom to explore and add value through our design build process, meticulous detailing, and building science expertise while also respecting and staying true to their vision for Steamboat living.
+Kim and Jeanne had a sophisticated understanding of their preferred design aesthetic, were able to effectively communicate this vision and gave us the freedom to explore and add value through our design build process, meticulous detailing, and building science expertise.
+Throughout the process they trusted us to guide them while also respecting and staying true to their vision for Steamboat living.

-The exterior is stone and unfinished reclaimed barn wood, chosen for its low-maintenance sustainability.
-Rusted metal panels are used to feature more contemporary massing and as an accent, the natural patina improves with age.
+The exterior is extremely maintenance free with stone and unfinished reclaimed barn wood, chosen for its low-maintenance sustainability.
+Rusted metal panels are used to feature more contemporary massing and provide a casual but contemporary accent with a natural patina that improves with age.
 These materials are paired with traditional timber joinery throughout the public spaces, which gives the entrance to the home and main living spaces an old-world feel.